← All lessons

 teach

-Teach: read the prompt before you write a single word
+Teach: decode the prompt before you write

-Some people think decoding wastes time they could spend writing.
-Actually the opposite is true.
-Two minutes spent finding the five things saves you much more time later, because you stop re-reading the prompt in the middle of your draft, and you never have to cross out a whole paragraph because you were answering the wrong question.
-Markers don't give marks for lots of words.
-They give marks for the right words aimed at the right reader — and decoding is how you find them.
+A frequent misconception is that decoding wastes time you could spend writing.
+The opposite is true under exam pressure.
+Two minutes spent naming the task, audience, purpose, form, and constraints buys back far more time later, because you stop re-reading the prompt mid-draft and you never have to delete a paragraph that answered the wrong question.
+Markers do not award points for words written; they award points for the right words aimed at the right reader, and decoding is how you find them.

 Task